Exercise After a Concussion: How to Return Safely Without Making Symptoms Worse

 A 2023 study found that overexertion during recovery is linked to prolonged symptoms, particularly in those with autonomic dysfunction.

 If you experience a setback, reduce intensity and revisit baseline-level activity.
 This does not mean you're regressing—it simply means your brain needs more time to process the stress of movement.
+If symptoms flare, it usually means the intensity or progression needs to be adjusted—not that exercise should be avoided altogether.

 Exercise for Post-Concussion Syndrome: Special Considerations